The-Known-Galaxy/archives/jedi/sentient_species/kivan/kivan.md

 # Introduction

 The Kivans were peaceful and kind people, native to the Planet Kiva.
-The Kivans were known by many as artists and architects, as they had lots of knowledge.
-“A beautiful civilization thrived on Kiva” - Kivan Wraith, soon to end in such chaos and sadness.
+The Kivans were known by many as artists and architects, as they had lots of knowledge. â€œA beautiful civilization thrived on Kivaâ€ - Kivan Wraith, soon to end in such chaos and sadness.

 When life on Kiva was cleaned off from an experiment, they appeared as dark shadows with red eyes.
 A lot of this was blamed on many people, not knowing who started the experiment.